Building a Routine

 1. How are you really spending your time?
 Make a pie chart and divide it according to how much time you are currently spending on different activities including school, social time, sleep, hobbies, etc.

-See the example on the right for more ideas about what to include.
+See the example below for more ideas about what to include.
 Then, make another pie chart and divide the activities in the ideal way you want to be spending your time.
 Now compare the two charts.
 Where are you spending too much time that could be dedicated to something more productive or something that you really want to do?
 It helps to get a visual of your day and to envision the best-case scenario for how to spend your valuable time.

 Try to include time for creative activities, social interaction (virtually!), and physical activity.
 Finally, be aware of how much time you’re looking at a screen and consuming news about COVID-19.
 In addition to social distancing, we need to be practicing “mental distancing” to maintain good mental health during this crisis.